 Motorcycle batteries like being used.
 They do not like being neglected, unused or uncharged.

 Regular charging is the only way to ensure a long life from your battery and work against the natural process of self-discharge.
 Most intelligent motorcycle battery chargers come with leads which can be permanently fixed to your battery with the battery connector neatly hidden away in the bike.
-Charging is then a easy matter of plugging the connector in to the charger.
+Charging is then an easy matter of plugging the connector into the charger.

 The fluid in the battery is called electrolyte.
 It is a mixture of water and sulphuric acid that causes the chemical reaction which produces electricity.
 Conventional and Yumicron type batteries need to have their electrolyte checked and topped up with distilled water at regular intervals.

 As part of the normal electrochemical processes of a lead acid battery water in the dilute acid is turned into gas and escapes from the cell.
 This needs to be replaced with either distilled or de-ionised water.
 Do not use tap water as this has elements which will permanently damage the battery.
 Once the battery has been commissioned you should never add any further acid as this will seriously degrade the life of a battery.

 It is important to maintain the level of fluid as low levels can cause the acid within the battery to become too strong.
 This can lead to corrosion of the battery's internal components and the battery shorting itself.
 Maintenance free batteries use processes that quickly re-absorb the gas into the electrolyte and therefore never need topping up.

 Never user a car battery charger to charge a motorcycle battery, even for a short time.
 Car chargers supply far more current than a motorcycle battery can cope with and can very quickly damage the battery plates beyond repair.